Making Merchant (Trading) System in Godot

 trading mechanics in godot

-Earlier in this article, I explained how to build an inventory system.
+Earlier in the inventory system tutorial, I explained how to build a modular inventory system.
 Inventory consisted of a bunch of slots carrying an item each.
 And it was visualized to player so player can interact with it using GUI inputs.

 Merchant system extends the inventory.
 The purpose is to allow 2 items to be exchanged (or traded).
 For example, 500 wood can be brought is we pay 100 gold.
 It means there is 5:1 ratio of exchange.
 If player inserts 1 gold, he must get 5 wood in return.